Cruise Advice For the Best Palermo Port Experience

 Authorized Taxis Only:

 If you’re taking a taxi to places like Monreale or Cefalù, always use official white taxis.
-In addition, make sure the meter is running or agree on a total price before you leave.
-Because of this, you can avoid misunderstandings.
+In addition, make sure the meter is running or agree on a total price before you leave, which helps you avoid misunderstandings.

 Heat Awareness:

-If you’re heading farther out, especially to places like the Valley of the Temples in Agrigento, be prepared for strong sun.
+If you plan to travel farther, especially to places like the Valley of the Temples in Agrigento, be prepared for strong sun.
 Since there is very little shade, heat exhaustion can happen quickly.
 For that reason, bring water, sunscreen, and a hat.

 The “Back-to-Ship” Buffer:

-Finally, if you’re exploring on your own, plan your return carefully.
-Traffic from areas like Cefalù or the airport can become congested without warning.
-As a result, it’s smart to aim to be back in the city at least 90 minutes before your “all aboard” time.
+If you explore on your own, plan your return carefully.
+Traffic from areas like Cefalù or the airport can become congested without warning, which can slow things down.
+As a result, it’s best to aim to be back in the city at least 90 minutes before your “all aboard” time.

 Important Local Contacts